The Uptones

 The Uptones are an American ska band, based in Northern California.
 Formed in 1981 by a group of high school students in Berkeley, California, The Uptones were influenced by the English 2 Tone sound, as well as the British mod scene, punk rock, and the original Jamaica ska sound.
 The Uptones were one of the first U.S. bands devoted to playing ska and were an influence on the burgeoning West Coast punk/ska scene.
 The band reformed with core founding members in the early 2000s and continued to play live shows throughout the Bay Area until 2018.

 History

 Formation

-The Uptones were formed by nine high-school students in 1981, and such was their musical synergy that they started writing songs and playing live shows the same year.
+The Uptones were formed by nine high-school students in 1981, and they started writing songs and playing live shows the same year.
 Band members Eric Din, Paul Jackson, Ben Eastwood, Erik Rader and Charles Stella were attending Berkeley High School and Cazadero Performing Arts Camp at the time.
 They had been inspired to start a ska band after attending an English Beat show in San Francisco.
 According to Din, another main influence was the documentary Dance Craze, “...basically a bunch of concert footage of the English two-tone bands.”

 Writing original songs throughout the Reagan era, The Uptones were a dance band with a political bent, covering topics such as the Cold War and the increased militarization of the U.S.